CIM turns to teaching life and job skills

 As a young man, he turned to drugs and petty crime.

-His behavior earned him a sentence in the drug treatment program at the California Institution for Men in the early 1960s.
+In the early 1960s, his behavior earned him a sentence in the drug treatment program at the California Institution for Men.

 According to the coroner, there were no drugs in his system but his arteries had hardened from his earlier years of drug abuse.